Ted Kravitz: Sky Sports F1

 In December 2011, it was announced that Kravitz would follow Martin Brundle and others from the BBC to join Sky's Sky Sports F1 coverage in 2012.
 As part of his new role, Kravitz hosts the channel's weekly show, The F1 Show.
 For the 2012 season, he was joined by co-presenter Georgie Thompson.
-In 2013, following Thompson's departure, Kravitz presents The F1 Show with Sky Sports F1's Natalie Pinkham.
+From 2013, following Thompson's departure, Kravitz presents The F1 Show with Sky Sports F1's Natalie Pinkham.

 In addition to working on The F1 Show, Kravitz was also given a more prominent role in Formula 1 coverage, with Ted's Notebook, a short segment in the show where Kravitz provides technical information from the paddock, such as problems with cars, technical data, etc. Kravitz is also present for the Formula 1 winter testing.
 A nightly episode of Ted's Notebook is shown during coverage to provide information on what each team had been doing throughout each test day.

 Controversy arose in October 2022 following the 2022 United States Grand Prix after comments by Kravitz claiming that Lewis Hamilton was robbed of the 2021 Formula One championship.
 This resulted in a boycott by Max Verstappen and his Red Bull Racing team of participation in all Sky Sports interviews and programmes during the weekend of the 2022 Mexico City Grand Prix.

 On 20 September 2024, ahead of the first practice session for the 2024 Singapore Grand Prix a pre-recorded segment of Kravitz analysing the Ferrari SF-24 was accidentally aired uncensored despite Kravitz using an expletive in frustration at his own performance.
 Both Kravitz and fellow presenter Simon Lazenby apologised to viewers for any offence caused.